rusty-ferris-club/recon/README.md

   -c, --config <CONFIG_FILE>  Point to a configuration -r, --root <ROOT>           Target folder to scan -q, --query <SQL>           Query with SQL
-  -f, --file <DB_FILE>        Use a specific DB file (file or :inmem: for in memory) [default: recon.db] -d, --delete                Clear data: delete existing cache database before running -u, --update                Always walk files and update DB before query.
+  -f, --file <DB_FILE>        Use a specific DB file (file or :memory: for in memory) [default: recon.db] -d, --delete                Clear data: delete existing cache database before running -u, --update                Always walk files and update DB before query.
 Leave off to run query on existing recon.db.
   -a, --all                   Walk all files (dont consider .gitignore)
-      --no-spinner            Don't display a spinner for progress --xargs                 Output as xargs formatted list
+      --no-progress           Don't display progress bars -m, --inmem                 Don't cache index to disk, run in-memory only --xargs                 Output as xargs formatted list
       --json                  Output as JSON
       --csv                   Output as CSV
-      --fail-some             Exit code failure if *some* files are found --fail-none             Exit code failure if *no* files are found --verbose               Show logs
+      --no-style              Output as a table with no styles --fail-some             Exit code failure if *some* files are found --fail-none             Exit code failure if *no* files are found --verbose               Show logs